SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Introduction

 Another contribution of our work is the benchmarking of two main paradigms for 6D robotic grasping using SceneReplica: model-based grasping and model-free grasping.
 Model-based grasping leverages 3D models of objects for perception and planning.
-It consists of a pipeline of using 6D object pose estimation for perception~\cite{xiang2017posecnn,tremblay2018deep,deng2021poserbpf}, 3D model-based grasp planning~\cite{miller2004graspit,diankov2008openrave} and motion planning and motion control~\cite{sucan2012open} to reach the planned grasps.
+It consists of a pipeline using 6D object pose estimation for perception~\cite{xiang2017posecnn,tremblay2018deep,deng2021poserbpf}, 3D model-based grasp planning~\cite{miller2004graspit,diankov2008openrave} and motion planning and motion control~\cite{sucan2012open} to reach the planned grasps.
 Model-free grasping does not assume the availability of 3D object models.
 It consists of a pipeline of unseen object instance segmentation~\cite{xie2020best,xiang2021learning,lu2022mean}, object point cloud-based grasp planning~\cite{mousavian20196,sundermeyer2021contact} and motion planning and motion control~\cite{sucan2012open} to reach the planned grasps.
 Different object perception, grasping planning, motion planning, and control methods can be evaluated within the two 6D robotic grasping paradigms.
 This high-level view of robot manipulation benchmarking is a departure from existing benchmarks which are specific to some tasks or do not give details about the complete pipeline.
 We also perform experiments and provide our analyses on a selected set of representative methods.
 To the best of our knowledge, it is the first effort in which model-based and model-free grasping pipelines are systematically evaluated and fairly compared to each other using the same real-world testing scenes.

-By creating SceneReplica, we provide the robotics community with an easy-to-setup, reproducible real-world benchmark for robot manipulation tasks.
-We plan to continuously maintain the benchmark and evaluate additional and upcoming perception, planning, and control methods on it.
+By creating SceneReplica, we provide the robotics community with an easy-to-setup, reproducible real-world benchmark for robot manipulation.
+The core method for SceneReplica involving scene generation in simulation and replication in real-world with rendered images is applicable to \textit{any robotic platform}, which allows for testing with different robots.
+We plan to maintain the benchmark continuously and evaluate additional and upcoming perception, planning, and control methods on it.
 It is our hope that these results, which combine effects from the entire pipeline, can serve as a reference for robot manipulation research.